Vagus Nerve Stimulation

 Vagus nerve stimulation (VNS) is a treatment option for children with epilepsy who do not respond to medication, are not candidates for epilepsy surgery, and will not tolerate or have not responded to the ketogenic diet.

-Complete control of seizures cannot be expected with the VNS, but approximately 50 percent of patients have a 50 percent reduction in seizures after 1-2 years.
+Complete control of seizures cannot be expected with VNS, but approximately 50% of patients have a 50% reduction in seizures after one to two years.

-In some children, seizures are shorter, or the postictal state is less disabling; some seizures can be aborted by activation of the VNS during the aura.
+In some children, seizures are shorter, or the postictal state (the period between when a seizure ends and when the child returns to their baseline condition) is less disabling; some seizures can be stopped by activating the VNS during the aura.

-If your child is not already under the care of CHOP neurologist, and you would like to explore the possibility of VNS treatment, contact PREP for a second opinion consultation.
+If your child is not already under the care of a neurologist with CHOP's Neuroscience Center and you would like to explore the possibility of VNS treatment, contact us for a second opinion consultation.

 This is done by surgically placing a small battery into the chest wall.
-Small wires are then attached to the battery and placed under the skin and around the vagus nerve.
-The battery is then programmed to send energy impulses every few minutes to the brain.
+Small wires are attached to the battery and placed under the skin and around the vagus nerve.
+The battery is then programmed to send energy impulses to the brain every few minutes.

 Side effects of VNS